gvwilson/sdxpy/src/debugger/index.md

 [% inc file="vm_base.py" keep="write" %]

-## One Step at a Time {: #debugger-step}

-The virtual machine we're starting from loads a program and runs it to completion, so it's either running or finished.
+Our virtual machine now loads a program and runs it to completion, so it's either running or finished.
 We want to add a third state for single-step execution, so let's start by adding an [%i "enumeration" %] to `architecture.py`: